ethanpil/snips/README.md

 ## Instructions

-* Activate Snips using the hotkey - Default is CTRL+` (CTRL+Backtick)
+* Activate Snips using the hotkey - Default is CTRL+` (CTRL+Backtick) [Can be changed in snips.ini]
-* By default the search box is activated, so you can tyoe to search snippet titles.
-(File names)
+* On activation the search box is focused, so you can imeediately type to search snippets
 * Hit the down arrow to activate the tree or search resuls box.
 Use the arrow keys to navigate
 * Press enter or double click to copy a snippet to clipboard
-* Escape key will close Snips and return you to your previous window
+* Escape key will close Snips and return to your previous window
 * CTRL+R will refresh your list of snippets from disk
 * A tray icon is displayed, which you can use to manage Snips or terminate the program.